im-sg/continuous-docs-generator/README.md

 ## 📞 Support

-For questions or issues, please open a GitHub issue or contact via the hackathon Discord.
+For questions or issues, please open a GitHub issue.

 ---

-Built with ❤️ for the WeMakeDevs Hackathon
+Built with AI-powered automation